Permissionless-Software-Foundation/bch-api/README.md

 ## Donate

-The open source software is developed and maintained by the [Permissionless Software Foundation](https://psfoundation.cash).
+This open source software is developed and maintained by the [Permissionless Software Foundation](https://psfoundation.cash).
 If this library provides value to you, please consider making a donation to support the PSF developers:

 <div align="center">
 <img src="./diagrams/donation-qr.png" />